erosson/swarm-numberformat/README.md

 At 1e249, 'standard' and 'longScale' fall back to scientific notation.

-Write `{flavor:'short'}` in places you need to abbreviate suffixes and sigfigs.
+Write `{flavor:'short'}` to easily abbreviate suffixes and sigfigs.
 Plays nice with all the formats above.

      numberformat.format(1e10, {flavor: 'short'})
      // => "10.0B"